 There are quite a few great commercial foods for dogs with sensitive stomachs, whether due to chronic reasons, or after a diarrhea/loose stool episode.
 We’ve done the research and culled through thousands of reviews from pet owners who have used these products as the best dog food for dogs with diarrhea.
 Now, we’ll list the 10 commercial brands that made our list.

-Don't forget, it's imperative that you speak with your veterinarian before changing your dog's diet, especially if you're changing it for a medical reason.
-Some of these foods may not be right for your Fido, but your vet can help you select an option that will meet your dog's nutritional needs, match your budget and help clear up your pup's upset stomach.
+Don’t forget, it’s imperative that you speak with your veterinarian before changing your dog’s diet, especially if you’re changing it for a medical reason.
+Choosing the best puppy food will be different from picking an adult dog food brand.
+And some of these foods may not be right for your Fido, but your vet can help you select an option that will meet your dog’s nutritional needs, match your budget and help clear up your pup’s upset stomach.

 1. Purina Pro Plan Sensitive Skin and Stomach Formula